Gausahmed/Django-CRM-Project/README.md

 # Django-CRM-Project

-This is a Practice project in Django
+This is a Practice project in Django created by Gaus